5ym/paper/sample.md

 transform all italicized inlines to inlines within an `Emphasis` custom-style `span`.

-For docx output, you don't need to enable any extensions for custom styles to work.
+For pdf output, you don't need to enable any extensions for custom styles to work.

 [pandoc filters]: https://pandoc.org/filters.html

 ## Input

-The docx reader, by default, only reads those styles that it can convert into pandoc elements, either by direct conversion or interpreting the derivation of the input document's styles.
+The pdf reader, by default, only reads those styles that it can convert into pandoc elements, either by direct conversion or interpreting the derivation of the input document's styles.

-By enabling the [`styles` extension](#ext-styles) in the docx reader (`-f docx+styles`), you can produce output that maintains the styles of the input document, using the `custom-style` class.
+By enabling the [`styles` extension](#ext-styles) in the pdf reader (`-f pdf+styles`), you can produce output that maintains the styles of the input document, using the `custom-style` class.
 Paragraph styles are interpreted as divs, while character styles are interpreted as spans.

-For example, using the `custom-style-reference.docx` file in the test directory, we have the following different outputs:
+For example, using the `custom-style-reference.pdf` file in the test directory, we have the following different outputs:

 Without the `+styles` extension:

-    $ pandoc test/docx/custom-style-reference.docx -f docx -t markdown This is some text.
+    $ pandoc test/pdf/custom-style-reference.pdf -f pdf -t markdown This is some text.

     This is text with an *emphasized* text style.
 And this is text with a